Applying for access to information

 Lodging access applications

-You can lodge an access application in person or by letter or email, as long as the application meets the requirements listed above.
+Otherwise, you may still download the access application lodgement form (PDF 133KB) to lodge an access application in person or by letter or email, as long as the application meets the requirements listed above.
+See our contacts details page for information on lodging applications in person or by mail.

-Access applications lodged by email will not be considered valid until the required application fee is also received.
-Refer to application fees and charges below for further requirements when paying by credit card.
+Access applications will not be considered valid until the required application fee is also received.

 Providing evidence as part of your application